 Although rare, punitive damages sometimes play a role in dog bite cases.
 These damages aren’t meant to compensate for a victim’s loss but rather to punish the defendant for excessively reckless, wanton, or intentionally wrongful behavior.
 For example, if the dog owner orders the dog to attack you, the court may find punitive damages appropriate.
-However, this may be difficult to prove, so it’s best to speak with a California dog bite lawyer about your situation.
+However, this may be difficult to prove, so it’s best to speak with a California dog bite attorney about your situation.

 When you or a loved one receives a serious injury from a dog attack, you need an attorney who represents your best interests.
 Attorney Michael Beliz understands how devastating these injuries can be and the impact they have on victims and their families.
-From day one, The Beliz Law Firm will help manage every aspect of your case, like:
+From day one, The Beliz Law Firm, P.C. will help manage every aspect of your case, like: